Dessicated Coconut

 Character: Neil Fletcher

-Children of Huang Shi (2008) Dir.
+Children of Huang Shi (Children of the Silk Road) (2008) Dir.
 Roger Spottiswoode.
 With Jonathan Rhys Myers, Radha Mitchell, Chow-Yun Fat, Michelle Yeoh.

 Plot Synopsis: Set in war-ravaged China during the late 1930s, The Children of Huang Shi tells the story of a young English journalist, George Hogg, who leads a group of sixty orphaned children almost a thousand miles across snowbound mountains to safety at the edge of the Mongolian desert.
 Along the way, he is helped by a Chinese partisan, an Australian nurse, and an English aristocratic war survivor.